ivanmota/IgugaChecksumUtility/docs/en-US/IgugaChecksumUtility.md

 ### -OutFilePath
 Used with Generate mode, sets the path of the generated checksum file.
-If this parameter is not provided the default name will be "{Algorithm}SUMS.txt" and will be stored on the Path directory
+If this parameter is not provided the default name will be "{Algorithm}SUMS.txt" and will be stored on the Path root directory

 ```yaml
 Type: String